Despite cold, balloons fly at Macy's Thanksgiving Day parade

+Frigid temperatures and blustery winds were no match for holiday cheer as giant character balloons took to the skies, and performers on floats and marching bands made their way through New York City's streets on Thursday for Macy's Thanksgiving Day Parade.

-SpongeBob, Charlie Brown and other giant balloons were cleared for takeoff just before a Macy's Thanksgiving Day Parade that began amid blustery winds and some of the coldest temperatures in the event's history.
+SpongeBob, Charlie Brown, the Grinch and other big balloons were cleared for takeoff just before the parade, although some of them floated at noticeably lower heights above the people holding their tethers, like the outstretched hand of the "Diary of a Wimpy Kid" balloon that appeared to hit some of his handlers on their wool cap-covered heads.

-The 21 degrees at the start made it one of the coldest Thanksgivings in the city in decades.
+The 21 degrees (-6 Celsius) at the start made it one of the coldest Thanksgivings in the city in decades.
 Forecasts called for sustained winds of up to 20 mph (32 kph) and gusts to 30 mph (48 kph).
-City officials let the balloons go up, though their height was noticeably lower.

-Some of the balloons were flying just a few feet above the people who were holding their tethers.
-The outstretched hand of the "Diary of a Wimpy Kid" balloon appeared to hit some of his handlers on their wool cap-covered heads.
+Officials had been ready to order the 16 helium-filled balloons to a lower altitude or removed entirely if sustained winds exceed 23 mph (37 kph) and gusts exceed 34 mph (54.7 kph).
+There have been mishaps and injuries in the past when gusts blew them off course.

 Bystanders refused to let cold temperatures put a damper on watching the parade, breaking out the blankets and sleeping bags to watch the giant balloons go by.